abhisharma-hub/abhisharma-hub/README.md

 - SQL: coming soon

 ## Projects
 I am uploading my work regularly.
-From small beginner programs like **marks calculator** to bigger projects later in my course.
+From small beginner programs like **marks calculator** to bigger projects later in my data journey.

 ## Goal
 To become a Data Analyst and use data to solve real-world problems.